assertchris/manuscript-rebuilding-mootools/readme.md

-# Rebuilding Mootools
+# Rebuilding MooTools

-MooTools was once the Jewel of artisanal JavaScript development.
+MooTools was once the jewel of artisanal JavaScript development.
 By deconstructing it, we can learn what made it great.

 This book is part of a set of resources, aimed at learning MooTools from the inside out.
 Other resources are: